-0607.
+9607.
 Discharge.
-With regard to cyanidation facilities, when used without qualification, any spilling, leaking, emitting, escaping, leaching, or disposing of a pollutant into the waters of the state.
-(3-18-22)
+With regard to cyanidation facilities, when used without qualification, any spilling, leaking, emitting, escaping, leaching, or disposing of a pollutant into the waters of the state (3-18-22)

-08. Disturbed Acres.
-The area of affected land land that must to be covered by financial assurance because the subject affected land has not met the applicable reclamation standards. ()
+98. Affected Area or Affected Land Definition Disturbed Acres.
+The area of affected land land that must to be covered by financial assurance because the subject affected land has not met the applicable reclamation standards. ( board or a third party to perform the reclamation or permanent closure activities required in this rule.
+Comment 5; in statute 09.